-Must be an employee of Blue Cross Blue Shield of North Carolina, CAHABA Benefits Administrators or Palmetto Government Benefits Administrator. - See Details
+All active, retired and former employees of Blue Cross Blue Shield of North Carolina, CAHABA Benefits Administrators, Palmetto Government Benefits Administrators. - See Details

 I have been a member of the BCBSNC Credit Union since 2008; I have had nothing but positive experiences.
 Yes, it is true that they only have a few people working at a time, and it is inconvenient to have to wait when you go over on a lunch break; but in comparison to other experiences I have had at retail banks, this is a minor inconvenience.